Kagami/webmify/README.md

 ## webmify

 Fix sites to make WebMs playable in Edge.
-Only VP9 without audio (single video track) works for a moment.
+Only VP9 WebMs works for a moment.

 ### Supported sites